icarito/physics-with-xo/10_digital_to_analog.md

 [insert table]

-The extremely low frequency (**0.1 Hz**) that the XO1.5 can produce is worth noting.
+The extremely low frequency (**0.1 Hz**) that the XO1.5 can produce is remarcable.
 To determine the range of frequencies, a FLUKE 87 tester was used to measure down to the minimum 2 Hz.
 To study lower values the LabQuest mini (Vernier) interface was used to measure voltage from a speaker connected to the earphone out socket.
 The following chart displays measurements for V=f(t) from which we could calculate the minimum generated frequency:

 [insert chart]